St. Louis Fire Department

 The St. Louis Fire Department (STLFD or STL City Fire) provides emergency medical services, fire cause determination, fire prevention, fire suppression, hazardous materials mitigation, and rescue services to the city of St. Louis, Missouri.
-The department is also the second oldest professional and fully paid fire department in the United States.
+The department is the second-oldest professional and fully paid fire department in the United States.
 The STLFD is responsible for 66.6 sqmi and has a population of approximately 294,890 with a daytime population of over 2 million.

 The Fire Department Division is a division of the St. Louis Public Safety Department.

-The St. Louis Fire Department is led by the Fire Commissioner, currently Dennis M. Jenkerson.
-The Fire Commissioner and Chief is appointed by the Director of Public Safety and each bureau is commanded by a Deputy Fire Chief, who oversees the department's bureaus.
+The St. Louis Fire Department is led by the Fire Chief & Commissioner, currently Dennis M. Jenkerson.
+The Fire Chief & Commissioner is appointed by the Director of Public Safety and each bureau is commanded by a Deputy Fire Chief, who oversees the department's bureaus.
 Administrative Services, Fire Prevention, Operations, Support Services, Emergency Medical Services are the major operational units in the St. Louis Fire Department.